-The Pre-Cretaceous sedimentary rocks in the Limestone County area (table 1) are nearly impermeable shales, quartzites, and limestones.
-Oil test wells have penetrated the formation, but no water is produced from it within the county.
-Any water contained in the formation probably would be highly mineralized.
+The Pre-Cretaceous sedimentary rocks in the Limestone County area (Table 1) are nearly impermeable shales, quartzites, and limestones.
+Oil test wells have penetrated these rocks, but no water is produced from them within the county.
+Any water contained in them probably would be highly mineralized.